Why do we dream and are our dreams linked to psychology and wellbeing? Our team explores.

 Susan is a bank official.
-One ordinary Monday morning she was held at gun point in an armed raid at her bank branch.
-Everyone had remained calm and in the end, thankfully, no one was hurt.
+One ordinary Monday morning, she was held at gunpoint in an armed raid at her bank branch.
+Everyone had remained calm and, in the end, thankfully, no one was hurt.
 The raiders ran away, leaving Susan and her colleagues in a state of shock.

 She questioned herself as she lay awake at night, as she tried in vain to put the image of the men with balaclavas out of her head.
-When she fell asleep her dreams and her nightmares came quickly and she relived her experience with vivid horror as though it were happening again and again.
-Susan began to avoid going to bed and instead stayed up later each night, eating snacks and dreading her dreams.
+When she fell asleep, her dreams and her nightmares came quickly, and she relived her experience with vivid horror as though it were happening again and again.
+Susan began to avoid going to bed and, instead, stayed up later each night, eating snacks and dreading her dreams.

 Susan and her husband went to their GP and asked what they should do.
-Susan said “If I can’t sleep I won’t be able to work and I won’t be able to care for the children”.
+Susan said, “if I can’t sleep I won’t be able to work and I won’t be able to care for the children”.

-He was reluctant to prescribe a benzodiazepine type medication.
-These short term sleeping agents are effective but they also shorten and reduce the amount of REM sleep and their withdrawal may be associated with REM problems such as REM rebound and an abundance of troubling dreams.
+He was reluctant to prescribe a benzodiazepine-type medication.
+These short-term sleeping agents are effective, but they also shorten and reduce the amount of REM sleep and their withdrawal may be associated with REM problems, such as REM rebound and an abundance of troubling dreams.
 Benzodiazepine sleeping tablets are also associated with psychological dependence after a very short few weeks of use.

 She agreed to take regular walks each day.
-During the day she would avoid naps as far as possible and also avoid caffeine and other stimulant drinks.
-She tried to make her bed room less warm and yet more comfortable and she agreed to stop eating food late at night.
+During the day, she would avoid naps as far as possible, and also avoid caffeine and other stimulant drinks.
+She tried to make her bedroom less warm and yet more comfortable, and she agreed to stop eating food late at night.
 Susan agreed to go to bed earlier and to change her expectations of sleep.
-For an hour before sleeping she would rest without reading or watching television.
-With her therapist she learned to practice Mindfulness based relaxation and to rest without agonising about the anticipated night to come.
+For an hour before sleeping, she would rest without reading or watching television.
+With her therapist, she learned to practice mindfulness-based relaxation and to rest without agonising about the anticipated night to come.

-She agreed that if she awoke during the night she would get up and prepare for the day rather than lie on in bed hoping for sleep to come.
-The next evening she would go to bed when she felt tired rather than putting the night time off.
+She agreed that, if she awoke during the night, she would get up and prepare for the day, rather than lie on in bed, hoping for sleep to come.
+The next evening, she would go to bed when she felt tired, rather than putting the night time off.